Long-term effects of cannabis: Chronic psychosis and schizophrenia spectrum disorders

 A 2019 meta-analysis found that 34% of people with cannabis-induced psychosis transitioned to schizophrenia.
 This was found to be comparatively higher than hallucinogens (26%) and amphetamines (22%).

-In spite of all of this supposed evidence of a causal relationship - or suggestion of a causal relationship - between cannabis and psychosis, the general population statistics shows no increase in psychosis incidence rates in any developed country over the last 50 years, in spite of a five-fold increase in cannabis use rates.
-To quote Macleod et al. 2004: "Cannabis use appears to have increased substantially amongst young people over the past 30 years, from around 10% reporting ever use in 1969–70, to around 50% reporting ever use in 2001, in Britain and Sweden.
+However, a 2004 study noted that general population statistics show no increase in psychosis incidence rates in any developed country over the last 50 years, despite a five-fold increase in cannabis use rates.
+The study noted that "cannabis use appears to have increased substantially amongst young people over the past 30 years, from around 10% reporting ever use in 1969–70, to around 50% reporting ever use in 2001, in Britain and Sweden.
 If the relation between use and schizophrenia were truly causal and if the relative risk was around five-fold then the incidence of schizophrenia should have more than doubled since 1970.
 However population trends in schizophrenia incidence suggest that incidence has either been stable or slightly decreased over the relevant time period."

 Of note, cannabis with a high THC to CBD ratio produces a higher incidence of psychological effects.
 CBD may show antipsychotic and neuroprotective properties, acting as an antagonist to some of the effects of THC.
 Studies examining this effect have used high ratios of CBD to THC, and it is unclear to what extent these laboratory studies translate to the types of cannabis used by real life users.
 Research has suggested that CBD can safely reduce some symptoms of psychosis in general.

 A 2014 review examined psychological therapy as add-on for people with schizophrenia who are using cannabis:

 Transient psychosis

-As of 2017 there was clear evidence that long-term use of cannabis increases the risk of psychosis, regardless of confounding factors, and particularly for people who have genetic risk factors, but see previous section.
+As of 2017 there was clear evidence that long-term use of cannabis increases the risk of psychosis, regardless of confounding factors, and particularly for people who have genetic risk factors.
 Even in those with no family history of psychosis, the administration of pure THC in clinical settings has been demonstrated to elicit transient psychotic symptoms.